 - Customer provided with a compatible router when signing a 12, 24 or 36 month contract. - As customer does not take ownership of the router, the related service revenue is recognised over the term of the contract.

 Equipment with Managed IT Services solutions

-- Customer provided with a compatible equipment when signing a 12 to 60 month contract. - As customer does not take ownership of the equipment, the related service revenue is recognised over the term of the contract.
+- Customer provided with a compatible equipment when signing a 12 to 60 month contract. - Revenue recognised when control of the equipment is passed to the customer.